"""

 # Apply the specific infill logic from the child class

-# Limit the infilled data to where the gap size is less than the user specified limit
+# Limit the infilled data to where the infill mask is True

 df_infilled = df_infilled.with_columns(